kadetat/sphinx-template/source/outline/index.rst

 ====================

-**Thesis:** A Django web application is time consuming to set up, but once it is set up, the advantages of Django makes it the best python based framework to use.
+**Thesis:** A Django web application is time consuming to set up, but once it is set up, the Django framework and out-of-the-box features make the long set up worth it.

 * What is Django?